lumena-tech/Open-Grants-Program/delmonicos.md

 If this phase is successful, we will create a company dedicated to the development, marketing and selling of the solution.
 First step will be to find investors (coming from industry or VCs).
 Future developments will include :
-* the ability to automatically detect who is trying to charge his EV, based on the location of the station and on the location of users, choosing the closest user.
+* The ability to automatically detect who is trying to charge his EV, based on the location of the station and on the location of users, choosing the closest user.
-* a fully working production ready mobile app with an embedded wallet to identify and authenticate users, being compliant with RDPG and ideally EIDAS for signature.
+* A fully working production ready mobile app with an embedded wallet to identify and authenticate users, being compliant with RDPG and ideally EIDAS for signature.
 Being EIDAS compliant will probably not be possible at short term because the current regulation doesn't take into account blockchain specificities.
 We will nevertheless integrate concepts described in the following document : [SSI eIDAS Legal Report.
 How eIDAS can legally support digital identity and trustworthy DLT-based transactions in the Digital Single Market](https://joinup.ec.europa.eu/sites/default/files/document/2020-04/SSI_eIDAS_legal_report_final_0.pdf)
-* a payment module that will be compliant with DSP2.
+* A payment module that will be compliant with DSP2.
 Our goal is to develop a reusable module that interact with banks to prove that the acount owner has given his consent to initiate payment from his account.
 Here we can leverage the security of the blockchain to comply with PISP constraints.
 Opportunities are well described [here](https://worldline.com/en/home/knowledgehub/blog/2018/january/PSD2-and-instant-payment-what-are-the-opportunities-for-e-merchants.html).
 * Capability to add innovative possibilities via Ink!
 Smart Contracts. e.g. variable pricing depending on the load